 A couple of days ago I started my cabbage and broccoli seeds.
-I know it seems early, but last year I started my broccoli seeds indoors on the 22nd of January, and it actually worked out well.
+I know it seems early, but last year I started my seeds indoors on the 22nd of January, and it actually worked out well.

-Broccoli and Cabbage are cool weather crops.
+Cabbage is a cool weather crop.
 Seedlings actually need to be planted in your garden about 4 weeks before your last frost date in Spring, and 4-6 weeks before your first Fall frost.
 (Don’t worry, the frost won’t kill these plants.)

 Direct sowing is definitely lower maintenance.
 But I’m impatient.
 And I like to see immediate results when I put something into my garden beds.
 So I start them early.

 At least it’s comforting to know that if my seedlings don’t do well I can always direct sow at a later date and still have time for a harvest before the summer heat causes my plants to bolt.
 (Bolting is when they go to seed and get bitter.)

 First, get your hands on some containers to start seeds in.
 I’ve used yogurt cups with great success.
-I happened to have these trays this time around, so that’s what I’m working with.
+I happened to have these trays this time around, so that’s what I’m working with:

-Fill your containers with Seed Starting Mix.
+Fill your containers with seed starting mix.
 Make sure it specifically says Seed Starting and not just Potting Mix.
 Plain ol’ potting mix doesn’t have the nutrients seedlings need to thrive.
 Ask me how I learned that one.

 Once your containers are filled, soak them thoroughly.
 If you are on city water, you may need to use filtered water for your plants.
 There are very harsh chemicals in treated city water which will hinder the growth of your seedlings.

-This will be my first time growing purple cabbage.
+(This will be my first time growing purple cabbage.)